Are you’re looking to buy a new Fossil watch?

 Is Fossil Owned By Google?

-Fossil isn’t owned by Google, however, Google did acquire Fossil technology for $40 million back in 2019.
+Fossil isn’t owned by Google.
+However, Google did acquire some Fossil smart watch technology for $40 million back in 2019.

-This technology is reportedly for hybrid watches that Google is rumored to release.
+This technology is reportedly for hybrid watches that Google is rumored to release soon.

 Are Fossil Watches Waterproof?